JamesQuillin/image-slider/README.md

-# image-slider
+# Image Slider
-A simple image slideshow made with regular CSS and JS.
+A simple, lightweight, and responsive image slideshow made with vanilla CSS and JS.